xebialabs/e-commerce-microservice/README.md

 [![Architecture][arch-image]]

-## Online-store app:
+## Store app:

 This is the Gateway to the mircoservices.
-Refer [this](https://github.com/xebialabs/e-commerce-microservice/online-store/README.md)
+Refer [this](https://github.com/xebialabs/e-commerce-microservice/store/README.md)

 ## Invoice app: